-Dog bowls can be found by the soccer and softball bathrooms.
-There is a doggie drinking fountain located between ball fields 2 and 3.
+Dog bowls can be found by the soccer and softball and Godric Grove bathrooms.
+In addition, there are doggie drinking fountains located between ball fields 2 and 3 and Singelton Pavilion.

 If your regular spot isn’t available, take the opportunity to explore another area of our 230-acre park!
 There is a lovely stretch of lawn behind the ball fields that is designated for dog play and miles of hiking trails that weave through South Park with breathtaking views of the city and ocean!

 Dogs, like humans, come in all shapes, sizes and temperaments and the park is open to all.
 When we have an incident that requires intervention, the EPDOG Advisory Board will provide a recommendation and staff will follow up accordingly.
 All dog bites/attacks on humans will be reported to animal control and will result in immediate expulsion from the park.